 And you must undergo a mandatory COVID-19 test and a 48-hour quarantine upon arrival.

-“Work From Bermuda” is a new visa program for remote workers and digital nomads Bermuda has launched.
 This initiative aims to attract “executives and students to work and study remotely from the island in a stunning and worry-free environment.”

 The country states to be ready to receive these workers given they already have multiple co-working spaces, vacation and electric car rentals, and other venues that will allow applicants to enjoy life and work on this beautiful island for up to a year.